What is Fat Transfer Breast Augmentation?

 Our surgeons are full members of:

-- 24/7 clinical support from your surgeon for first 48 hours and our expert postoperative support team
+- 24/7 clinical support from your surgeon for the first 48 hours after your procedure, as well as support from our expert postoperative care team.

-- In-depth preoperative medical assessment to make sure you are fully fit for your procedure
+- In-depth preoperative medical assessment to ensure that you are fully fit for your procedure.

-- Exceptionally high standards of postoperative care described as ‘outstanding’ by the CQC with regular telephone and face to face checks
+- Exceptionally high standards of postoperative care, including regular telephone and face-to-face checks, that have been described as ‘outstanding’ by the CQC.

 RealSelf Top Doctors for breast fat transfer surgery